redanzo/SnakeGame/README.md

 # Snake Game
 Snake Game using OpenCV in Python

-Simple Snake Game: Eat 15 apples to WIN
-/br
-"Don't eat your self or you LOSE 😅 "
+Simple Snake Game: Eat 15 apples to WIN, Don't eat your self or you LOSE 😅

 Instructions:
 - Make sure to have a Camera